mgreiler/se-unlocked/Transcripts/EP_09_Charlie_Gerard.md

 It's been really interesting to explore different environments because before Atlassian, I was working for a consultancy, so the nature of the work was quite different because instead of being really involved in one product, I basically was assigned to a team every few months.
-Sometimes it was on a three-months project, sometimes it was six, sometimes a year.
+Sometimes it was only a three-months project, sometimes it was six, sometimes a year.
 It means that when you join a company to help them for a few months, you're not really part of their team.
 Like, you ended up being responsible for a part of a company's product, but you're not really, really part of the team.
 Like you help them only on the small parts.
 So usually I worked on codebases that were way smaller.
-A lot of the time, we were sometimes starting something from scratch, which is very different from working on a codebase that has been there, you know, for more than 10 years.
+A lot of the times, we were sometimes starting something from scratch, which is very different from working on a codebase that has been there, you know, for more than 10 years.
 And as a consultant, we were building teams that had sometimes more diversity in terms of roles.
 So with the consultancy I was in before, it was rare that we only had one designer.
-We usually had a couple of UX designers, we definitely had testers, we definitely had a product managers, and the team was really diverse in terms of disciplines, whereas Atlassian is very often more technical.
+We usually had a couple of UX designers, we definitely had testers, we definitely had product managers, and the team was really diverse in terms of disciplines, whereas Atlassian is very often more technical.
 But the main difference and the main challenge for me has been the size of the codebase.